zth/rescript-relay/reason-relay-documentation/docs/subscriptions.md

 > A note on naming: Due to the rules of Relay, a subscription must be named `<ModuleName><optionally_anything_here>Subscription`, where module name here means _file name_, not ReScript module name.
 So for a file `Ticket.res`, all subscriptions in that file must start with `Ticket` regardless of whether they're defined in nested modules or not.
 All subscription names must also end with `Subscription`.

+> Using VSCode?
+Our [dedicated VSCode extension](vscode-extension) lets you codegen new subscriptions easily, including boilerplate for components, via the command `> Add subscription`.

 See the [examples](https://github.com/zth/reason-relay/tree/master/example) folder for a working subscription sample.

 ## API Reference